Albania Architecture

 To quickly identify the most significant examples of historic architecture, we often turn to the UNESCO World Heritage List.
 Albania has two cultural sites currently inscribed on the list—and several others on the tentative list worth exploring.

 We’ve spent quite a bit of time in Albania.
 To maximize our enjoyment, we conducted a fair amount of research about Albanian architecture.
-We’ve compiled a summary of the information we collected below so you can start enjoying the historic architecture as soon as you arrive!
+This guide breaks down the main styles and what to look for on the ground.

 Architectural Styles in Albania